On This Page[Hide][Show]

 - Lead status update meetings

-- Manage budget and production agenda
+- Manage budget and production schedule

 - Set clear goals and objectives for the team